The bachelor of science in biology is a multidisciplinary program combining rigorous foundations in biology, chemistry, and physics.

 Please note that students should begin coursework towards the Biology major, tracks in Biological Sciences or Health Science or the biology minor no later than the first semester of their sophomore year.

-Students considering the Biology major, tracks in Molecular Biology and Biotechnology, Pre‑Medicine, and Pre‑Dentistry should begin coursework during their first semester of study at the college.
+Students considering the Biology major, tracks in Pre‑Medicine and Pre‑Dentistry should begin coursework during their first semester of study at the college.
 Failing to do so could prevent them from completing the necessary requirements or require students to do coursework in the summer.

 Students completing a BS in Biology at Cabrini University must complete the Biology Core courses in addition to courses required for a track.